zyzshishui/miles/docs/en/examples/glm4-9B.md

 )
 ```

-⚠️  slime uses `sgl-router` to schedule multiple sglang servers. `dp_size` is not supported when DP attention is disabled.
+⚠️  miles uses `sgl-router` to schedule multiple sglang servers. `dp_size` is not supported when DP attention is disabled.

 ### Co-located Training and Inference